camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/05-complex-data/00-fetching.html.md

 > to the embedded form.

 The Form SDK will only fetch those variables which are actually used in a form.
-Since a Complex Java Object is usually not bound to a single input field we cannot use the `cam-variable-name` directive.
+Since a Complex Java Object is usually not bound to a single input field, we cannot use the `cam-variable-name` directive.
 We thus need to fetch the variable programatically:

 ```html